 Are Enrichment Classes Worth It?
 A Data-Driven Look

-- 45% attend three or more enrichment classes weekly
+- 45% attend three or more weekly

-- The average family spends $500/month per child on enrichment
+- Average family spend: $500/month per child

 - 15% of families spend over $1,000/month per child